verrazzano/docs/content/en/docs/samples/sock-shop.md

 Install Verrazzano by following the [installation]({{< relref "/docs/setup/install/installation.md" >}}) instructions.

-**NOTE:** The Sock Shop example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/sockshop`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.
+**NOTE**: The Sock Shop example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/sockshop`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.